Washi tape DIY projects are fun and easy to make, so we've rounded up 100 creative uses for this tape for your own crafts!

 100. Chore Chart

 Learn how to make your own washi tape!
-Press play on this video:
+Press play on this video by Fantasvale Art Lab:

 Be sure to stock up!
 Click HERE to Buy our FAVORITE washi tape on Amazon!

-Editor’s Note – This post was originally published in April 2016 and has been updated for quality and relevancy.
+Editor’s Note: This post was originally published on July 18, 2018, and has been updated for quality and relevancy.